benthamite/portfolio-optimiser/README.md

 ## Parameters

-- **Return**: The expected annual return of an asset, calculated from historical data.
+- **Return**: The expected annual return of an asset.
-- **Volatility**: The standard deviation of an asset's returns, representing risk.
+- **Volatility**: The standard deviation of an asset's returns.
+For example, an asset with a return of 0.10 and a volatility of 0.08 will yield returns between 0.02 and 0.18 (0.10 ± 0.08) in two out of three years, and between -0.04 and 0.26 (0.10 ± (0.08 × 2)) in 19 out of 20 years.
 - **Correlation Matrix**: A table showing the correlation coefficients between assets, indicating how they move in relation to each other.

 ## Screenshot